You probably think learning how to write in Chinese is impossible.

 But how about the 刀?
 This is where it gets interesting.

 The reason the 刀 is placed next to 至 in the character 到 is just to tell us how to pronounce the character!
 How cool is that?

 Now, did you notice the little lines above the words: dào and dāo?

 Those are the tone markers, and in this case they are both slightly different.
 These two characters have different tones so they are not exactly the same pronunciation.

 However, the sound-meaning compound has got us 90% of the way to being able to pronounce the character, all because some awesome ancient Chinese scribe thought there should be a shortcut to help us remember the pronunciation!

-Sometimes it gets us in the ballpark.
+- or it gets us in the ballpark

-Sometimes it is way off because the character has changed over the last 5,000 years!
+- or worse it is way off because the character has changed over the last 5,000 years!

 Nevertheless, there's a clue about the pronunciation in 95% of all Chinese characters, which is a huge help for learning how to speak Chinese.